travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 ## Define custom build lifecycle commands

+### Overview

+Travis CI runs all commands over SSH in isolated virtual machines.
+Commands that modify SSH session state are "sticky" and persist throughout the build.
+For example, if you `cd` into a particular directory, all the following commands will be executed from it.
+This may be used for good (e.g. building subprojects one after another) or affect tools like `rake` or `mvn` that may be looking for files in the current directory.

 ### script

 You can specify the main build command to run instead of the default